 The one-time cost erases the footprint of a new building (or project), because once the trees are planted, they continue to benefit the environment for ever.
 For construction businesses, their yearly footprint is calculated, demonstrating a holistic approach to lowering carbon emissions from every project they’re involved in producing.

 Compared to current building certifications, these fees are relatively inexpensive.
 Moreover, we make it easy for anyone to enroll any building!
 The money is allocated directly to dept repayment and not to expensive consultants, required for the conventional programs.

 How to Enroll

-Once you have registered your project the fees paid go to work directly and immediately pay back the earth for what is borrowed including emission impacts.
+Once the project or structure’s emissions are calculated, we’ll send you a link to complete the one time purchase, or a monthly subscription and the fees go to work directly and immediately pay back the earth for what is borrowed, including emission impacts.

 Sustainable Construction with Climate Plus Green Building Certifications: How Construction Carbon Offset Programs Work

-In order to help renew the planet’s biocapacity and eliminate the carbon cost of construction, offsets offer real solutions.
+In order to help renew the planet’s biocapacity and eliminate the carbon cost of construction, offsets offer real carbon removal solutions.